DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 We finally have our data ready to create some nice looking visualisations.

 **Intro to Plotly**

 As mentioned before I will be using plotly to create what I think are really nice visualisations.
 I really like this library and it is simple enough to make pretty interactive plots.
 If you want to know about what kind of graphs you can create I encourage you to read the documentation [Website](https://plot.ly/)

 Below is the code to create a simple bar chart of the top 10 richest countries in the world.
-First we pass the data to the go.Bar to create a br chart containing the country names on the x axis and the GDP per capita on the y axis.
+First we pass the data to go.Bar to create a br chart containing the country names on the x axis and the GDP per capita on the y axis.
 We then store this in a list and it gets passed to the go.Figure method.
 The same steps here apply to create all the different types of plots in plotly.
 Some of the results may or may not surprise you.
 For example, the top 10 is littered with countries heavily focused on producing oil such as Qatar and Kuwait who get approximately 70 and 94 per cent of government revenue from oil.
-Alot of these countries tend to have relatively small populations and large economies so it is not really surprising that they are very rich based on this measure.
+Alot of these countries tend to have relatively small populations and large economies so it is not really surprising that they are very rich based on this measure (alot of wealth to share out among a relatively small population).